KinuthiaN/Delani_Studio/README.md

 # DELANI STUDIO
-It is a website that is a fictional studio
+It is a website that is a fictional studio.

 ## Authors
 Geoffrey Kinuthia